hugomanguinhas/europeana/rd-exp/experiments/WikidataCHO.md

 as other and initiatives such as the Wikidata project Sum of All Paintings, data in Wikidata is refering more and more to objects in the Europeana collection.

-This experiment has

-*The purpose of this work was to use the Europeana dataset to explore this claim.*

 This github project contains the source code that was developed to extract data from Wikidata and generate annotations that will link Europeana objects to Wikidata entries.